List of Get Smart episodes: Season 5 (1969–70)

 After its move to CBS, the series aired on Friday nights at 7:30 (replacing The Wild Wild West), opposite Let's Make a Deal (ABC) and The High Chaparral (NBC).
-This is the series' final season.
+The opening title sequence was expanded slightly featuring scenes of Washington, D.C., and its accompanying music was jazzed up a bit.
+Likewise, the font and size of the credits is different from all previous seasons.
+This was the series' final season.